jamieroszel22/Doc_RAG/README.md

 - **Permissions**: If shell scripts don't run, check the execution permissions (`chmod +x *.sh`)
 - **Python Version**: Make sure you have Python 3.8+ installed (`python --version` or `python3 --version`)
 - **Streamlit Port**: Default port is 8501.
 If it's in use, edit `run_streamlit.sh` to change `STREAMLIT_SERVER_PORT`
+- **Windows Command Line**: Windows does not support Unix/Linux commands like `chmod`.
+Use batch files (.bat) instead of shell scripts, or run Python commands directly.

 ## Architecture